You cannot copy content of this website, your IP is being recorded

 At the Jean Walter Infusion Center, our medical professionals closely track each patient’s progress using clinical evaluations and laboratory testing.
 Blood tests demonstrating improved antibody levels, normalized immune cell function, and reduced inflammatory markers are key indicators that IVIG treatment is successful.
 Additionally, seeing fewer hospitalizations, decreased reliance on medications such as corticosteroids or immunosuppressants, and enhanced overall wellness signify positive treatment outcomes.

 At Jean Walter Infusion Center, we recognize that each patient’s journey is unique.
 Regular consultations with our experienced healthcare team, along with ongoing evaluation of symptoms and laboratory results, are essential to determining the effectiveness of IVIG therapy and ensuring the best possible patient outcomes.
-For more information, contact us or book an appointment online.
-We serve patients from Rosedale MD, Edgewater MD, Columbia MD, Glen Burnie MD, Catonsville MD, North Baltimore MD, Parkville MD, Middle River MD, Dundalk MD, Halethrope MD, Ellicott City MD, Laurel MD, Hebbville MD, Woodlawn MD and surrounding areas.
+For more information, contact us or request an appointment online.
+We are conveniently located at 3168 Braverton St., Suite 330A, Edgewater, MD 21037.
+We serve patients from Edgewater MD, Riva MD, Davidsonville MD, Annapolis MD, and surrounding areas.

 special-offers